unRekable/Crypto-Market-Fetcher/README.md

 # Crypto Market Data Fetcher

 This script fetches and stores cryptocurrency market data from popular exchanges such as Binance, Coinbase, and Bitget.
-It allows you to retrieve and save historical OHLCV data, order book data, and ticker data.
+It allows you to retrieve and save historical OHLCV data, order book data, ticker data, and trade data.
 You can specify the exchange, trading symbol, date range, timeframe, market type, and data type to fetch.

 ## Features

 - Fetch and save OHLCV (Open, High, Low, Close, Volume) data for a trading pair.
 - Fetch and save order book data (bids and asks) for a trading pair.
 - Fetch and save ticker data (last price, bid, ask, volume, etc.) for a trading pair.
+- Fetch and save trade data (timestamp, price, amount, side) for a trading pair.
 - Supports spot markets and perpetuals (futures) markets.
+- Option to resume fetching `trades` data from the last progress.
 - Data is saved in both Parquet and CSV formats for easy analysis.

 ## Prerequisites